 Review Plant Values and Cover Annually

-Heavy demolition plant depreciates and new equipment is acquired throughout the year.
-Review your plant and equipment schedule at least annually to ensure all items are listed, values are current, and new acquisitions are covered.
-An under-insured or uninsured excavator is a costly oversight.
+Heavy demolition plant depreciates, and new equipment is acquired throughout the year.
+Audit your plant and equipment schedule at least annually to ensure all items are listed, values are current, and recent acquisitions are included.
+An uninsured or under-insured excavator is an expensive oversight.

 Frequently Asked Questions